AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 3. If the bound is inconclusive, **split** the region into children.
 4. Repeat until every leaf is verified or a failing input is found.

-This procedure is **branch and bound**.
-Branching creates smaller cases;
-bounding tries to settle each case without examining every point inside it.
-A verifier may branch on an input coordinate, as we did, or on whether an unstable ReLU is active or inactive.
+This is divide and conquer powered by sound bounds.
+In verification it is called **branch and bound**.
+Branching divides one unresolved case; bounding tries to conquer each child without examining every point inside it.
+Neural network verifiers commonly branch on whether an unstable ReLU is off or on, as we did.
+Some methods also branch on input coordinates.

 The important object is not a long list of sampled inputs.
 It is a collection of regions that covers the allowed set, together with a sound bound for every